 A further point to note is the impact of the construction works on neighbouring amenity.
-The required construction works to develop a scheme of upto 25 dwellings, which would utilise the agricultural track, would have a significant and devastating impact upon the nearby residential properties in terms of noise and disturbance.
+The required construction works to develop a scheme of up to 25 dwellings, which would utilise the agricultural track, would have a significant and devastating impact upon the nearby residential properties in terms of noise and disturbance.
 It would also have the potential to result in damage to the properties given they are immediately adjacent to the access which is narrow in width and it is unclear whether it is adequate for construction traffic.
-It is considered this should have been fully explored prior to any proposed allocation.